nflu/turtlebot_soccer/README.md

 To run the perception module run the following command:

 `./src/perception/start.sh`

+then run

+`rosrun tf static_transform_publisher 0.014 0 -0.397 0 0 0 ar_marker_5 base_link 100`

+or whichever ar tag is on the top of the turtlebot

 You will need to have ar_maker_13 in the field of view of the camera.
 It uses this ar tag as the world frame and publishes the state estimate of the ball in